 Charles Manning died in 1869, the cause of death being recorded as 'drink'.
 Brown: 186.

 The year 1861 saw the organisation of a volunteer force in Fremantle.
 The movement was enthusiastically taken up by C. A. Manning and it may be mentioned that he was buried early in the morning of the day the Duke of Edinburgh landed (February 4, 1869) and in order that the volunteers could pay their respects to him at the graveside as well as form a guard of honour to the Duke, the funeral took place at dawn.
 Manning's descendants have inherited his military interest and won decorations for distinguished service during the Great War.
 After the death of Manning the volunteer movement became moribund but it was revived in 1872.
 Hitchcock: 43.

-Hitchcock, JK 1929, The History of Fremantle, The Front Gate of Australia 1829-1929, Fremantle City Council, the source of the photo of Manning presumably wearing his Grandmaster regalia.
+Hitchcock, JK 1929, The History of Fremantle, The Front Gate of Australia 1829-1929, Fremantle City Council, the source of the photo by Nixon of Manning presumably wearing his Grandmaster regalia.

 Wikipedia page for Hamilton Hill